franckLdx/grunt-swapi2json/README.md

 # grunt-swapi2json

 > This download swapi data available at http://swapi.co/ and store them in json files.
-Useful when one wanted to create a generated site or want to store those data locally
+Useful when one wanted to create a generated site or one want to store those data locally.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`